Why Willpower Isn't the Answer for Weight Loss (and What Is)

 The biggest mistake people make is trying to change everything at once.
 Instead of overhauling your entire diet, start with one tiny action.
 Maybe it's logging your breakfast.
 That's it.

 Hoot understands this principle.
-Instead of forcing you through complicated food databases and math calculations, you can simply snap a photo or say "I just had a turkey sandwich."
+Instead of forcing you through complicated food databases and math calculations, you can simply Snap it (AI photos that are actually accurate), Say it (Voice log your whole day at once), or Heart it (Tap the heart to save favorites instantly).
 The AI handles the rest, making the habit of tracking so easy that it becomes automatic.

 2. Stack Your Habits